 Apple's iPhones (since the iPhone 7) natively support lossless – but only Apple Music Lossless, and not the highest quality Hi-Res Lossless.
 If you want to listen to Apple Music tracks above 24-bit/48kHz on your iPhone, you'll need to connect an external DAC and use a wired pair of headphones.
 Check out our guide for how to listen to hi-res audio on an iPhone.

 Like Amazon and Tidal, Apple Music also now has immersive audio tracks – this time through Apple's proprietary Dolby Atmos-powered Spatial Audio format, designed to provide "multidimensional sound and clarity"; to deliver surround sound and 3D audio via your headphones.
 These tracks will play automatically on AirPods or Beats headphones with a W1 or H1 chip.
-The HomePod and HomePod Mini also support Spatial Audio, so you can fill your room with virtual 3D sound from a single device.
+The HomePod also supports Spatial Audio, so you can fill your room with virtual 3D sound from a single device.
 As do the iPhone 11 onwards and iPad Pro (but not iPad, iPad Mini or iPad Air).
 Playing from an Apple TV 4K into a Dolby Atmos soundbar or system will work too.

 Services that do not support hi-res... yet

 So will Deezer (which offers CD-quality) or YouTube Music (which maxes out at 256kbps within its paid-for tier) ever go hi-res?
-Alexander Holland, chief content and strategy officer at Deezer, recently offered some choice words on this: "Our goal is to make sure that Deezer brings value to both artists and music fans.
+Alexander Holland, chief content and strategy officer at Deezer, offered some choice words on this last year: "Our goal is to make sure that Deezer brings value to both artists and music fans.
 We’re not ready to announce anything just yet but are considering the implications on our users, technology and business.
 It’s clear that our industry shifted overnight and HiFi is the new de facto standard for audio quality.
 We would never want to stand in the way of that.
 You’ll hear more from us soon."

 Verdict: which hi-res streaming service is best?